 Semiconductor Energy Laboratory Co., Ltd. (Atsugi-shi, Kanagawa-ken, JP)

-This is a silicon structure which has a complex 3D shape.
-A simple and straightforward method of making the silicon structure is offered with the help of a phenomenon in which an ordered pattern is formed in a natural way to form an amorphous nano-structure.
-Plasma treatment under hydrogen is applied to an amorphous silicon layer , and the following processes are performed at the same time using a reaction procedure for growing microcrystalline silicon on the top layer of silicon and a reaction process for etching the silicon layer, which is exposed, so that the nano-structure, which includes an upper structure in microcrystalline form and one in an amorphous form on top of the silicon layer, is created.
-As a result it is possible to create a silicon structure having a three-dimensionally complex shape can be made.
+It is a silicon-based structure that is three-dimensionally intricate in shape.
+In addition, it is provided a simple and straightforward method for creating the silicon structure by the help of a process in which an ordered pattern forms naturally to form a nano-structure.
+Plasma treatment under hydrogen is applied to an amorphous silicon surface and the following procedures are carried out simultaneously using a reaction procedure to create microcrystalline silicon a top layer of silicon as well as the process of etching the amorphous silicon layer that is exposed, resulting in it forms a nano-structure that has an upper structure that is in the microcrystalline state as well as the lower structure, in an amorphous form over the silicon layer is formed; accordingly the silicon structure that has 3D-complex shapes can be created.

 1. Field of the Invention

-The present invention is related to the silicon structure, a technique to manufacture the structure of silicon, as well as a method for manufacturing capacitors that include the structure of silicon.
+The invention is based on the silicon structure as well as a method of manufacturing it.

 2. Description of Related Art

 As an example of a nano-structure, there is hemispherical-grain-silicon (HSG-Si) (for example, Patent Document 1).
-The HSG-Si is hemispherical polysilicon grain.
-In Patent Document 1, the HSG-Si is fabricated on an electrode’s surface to increase the surface area of the electrode, and consequently storage capacity is enhanced.
+HSG-Si is a hemispherical, polysilicon grain.
+In Patent Document 1, the HSG-Si is formed on the electrode surface of acapacitor to enhance the surface area of the electrode, and consequently, storage capacity is increased.

 [Patent Document 1] Japanese Published Patent Application No. H5-315543

-A technique for forming the three-dimensional nanostructure with a shape that isn’t as complex as the hemispherical polysilicon described in Patent Document 1 has been previously disclosed.
-There are several methods that could create an atom-sized structure that has a more complicated three-dimensional shape, such as the shape that has constriction and swelling, as opposed to the one described above.
+A technique for forming an three-dimensional nano-structure that isn’t as complex as the hemispherical polysilicon described in Patent Document 1 has been previously disclosed.
+However, only a handful of techniques to create a nano-structure that has an even more complex three-dimensional shape (for instance, a form with three-dimensional swelling and constriction) have been described in relation to the previous.

-One embodiment of the invention includes an amorphous layer of silicon and a plurality nano-structures that are created on top of this layer.
-The nano-structure comprises a lower structure containing the amorphous silicon, and an upper one containing microcrystalline silicon and overlapping with the lower structure.
-The silicon structure, the size of the lower structure in the horizontal direction, which is the direction substantially parallel to the top of the silicon layer that is amorphous is smaller than or equal to the width of the upper structure in the horizontal direction, in the cross section of the lower structure and the upper structure.
+One version of the invention includes an amorphous silicon layer and a variety of nano-structures that are formed on top this layer.
+The nano-structure consists of an upper structure that is the amorphous silicon, and an upper one that is composed of microcrystalline silicon, and which overlaps with the lower structure.
+The maximum width of the direction of horizontally oriented silicon structures is smaller or equal to that of its upper structure’s vertical direction within the cross-sections of the upper and lower structures.

-A different embodiment of the invention is a method of manufacturing a silicon structure by applying plasma treatment under hydrogen atmosphere on an amorphous silicon surface to grow microcrystalline silicon on a surface of the amorphoussilicon layers, such that a number of upper structures is formed while at the same time, to etch the silicon layer, which is exposed in a manner that a number of lower structures beneath the upper structures are formed and a variety of nano-structures, each of which is made up of the upper structure and the lower structure over the amorphous silicon layer is formed.
+Another aspect of the invention is a technique for creating a silicon structure performing plasma treatment under hydrogen atmosphere on an amorphous silicon layer to create microcrystalline silicon on the surface of the amorphoussilicon layer such that a number of upper structures are formed as well as, simultaneously you etch the amorphous silicon layer which is exposed, so that a plurality of lower structures under the upper structures are created which results in a multitude of nano-structures, each one comprising the upper structure as well as lower one over the Amorphous silicon layer is formed.